Inferring the Thermal History of the Intergalactic Medium from the Properties of the Hydrogen and Helium Lyman-alpha Forest: Results and Discussion

 \subsection{Ionization History}

 We present the redshift evolution of the volume-weighted neutral fraction of hydrogen $x_\mathrm{HI}$ resulting from our best-fit determination of the UVB model and the corresponding 95\% confidence limits (black line and shaded band) in Figure \ref{fig:HI_fraction}.
 For comparison we show several observational estimates.
 We show constraints from the optical depth of the Lyman-$\alpha$, Lyman-$\beta$, and Lyman-$\gamma$ transitions in the forest \citep{Fan+2006}.
-We also show constraints on the IGM neutrality from properties of \Lya\ emission from galaxies at high redshift \citep{Hoag+2019, Mason+2018, Mason+2019} and the damping wing absorption in the spectra of $z\gtrsim 7$ quasars \citep{Greig+2017, Greig+2019, Yang+2020a, Wang+2020}.
+We also show constraints on the IGM neutrality from properties of \Lya\ emission from galaxies at high redshift \citep{Hoag+2019, Mason+2018, Mason+2019} and the damping wing absorption in the spectra of $z\gtrsim 7$ quasars \citep{Greig+2017, Greig+2019, jung2020, Yang+2020a, Wang+2020}.
 Finally, we show constraints from the covering fraction of dark pixels in the Ly$\alpha/\beta$ forest of high-$z$ quasars \citep{McGreer+2011, McGreer+2015}.
-Our model results in a prolonged hydrogen reionization history, extending from $x_\mathrm{HI} \sim 0.9 $ at $z\sim 11$ to $x_\mathrm{HI} \sim 0.1 $ at $z\sim 6.5$.
-The duration results in part from the gradually increasing ionization rate $\Gamma_\mathrm{HI} < 1\times 10^{-15}\, \mathrm{s^{-1}}$ at $z>6.5$ associated with radiation emitted by early star-forming galaxies.